leomcelroy/fab-notes/README.md

 ** Verified OK **
 ```

 That lets you know your flashing was successful.
-Congrats now use your board to help someone else flash theirs.